Elbow dysplasia in dogs and fragmented coronoid process of the ulna (FCP) in dogs: A comprehensive guide

 Conservative treatment

-The aim is to relieve the conservative treatment of elbow dysplasia in the dog to relieve the clinical symptoms, to improve the quality of life of the animal and to slow down the progression of the disease.
-It includes several aspects:
+Conservative treatment of elbow dysplasia in dogs aims to alleviate clinical symptoms, improve the animal's quality of life, and slow the progression of the disease.
+It encompasses several aspects:

-- Weight management: Overweight dogs are at higher risk of orthopedic diseases such as elbow dysplasia.
-The extra weight puts strain on joints and can worsen symptoms.
-Appropriate weight management, which includes a balanced diet and regular exercise, is therefore a central aspect of conservative treatment.
+- Weight management: Overweight dogs have a higher risk of orthopedic conditions such as elbow dysplasia.
+The extra weight puts strain on the joints and can worsen symptoms.
+Therefore, proper weight management, which includes a balanced diet and regular exercise, is a key aspect of conservative treatment.

-- Physiotherapy and rehabilitation: Physiotherapeutic measures can help maintain or improve joint mobility, relieve pain and maintain or build muscle mass.
-This can include exercises to strengthen the muscles, massages, hydrotherapeutic measures such as underwater running strips and targeted movement therapies.
+- Physiotherapy and rehabilitation: Physiotherapy can help maintain or improve joint mobility, relieve pain, and maintain or build muscle mass.
+This can include exercises to strengthen muscles, massage, hydrotherapy such as underwater treadmills, and targeted movement therapies.

-- Pain management: Ellbogendysplasia in the dog is often associated with considerable pain.
+- Pain management: Elbow dysplasia in dogs is often associated with significant pain.
 Therefore, effective pain management is another important aspect of conservative treatment.
-This can include the administration of painkillers and anti-inflammatory drugs that use special diets that are rich in omega-3 fatty acids or alternative therapies such as acupuncture.
+This may include administering pain relievers and anti-inflammatory medications, using special diets rich in omega-3 fatty acids, or alternative therapies such as acupuncture.

-- Modification of physical activity: It may be necessary to adapt the dog's physical activity to avoid further damage to the affected joint.
-This can mean that certain activities that represent a high burden on the joints, such as jumping or racing, should be restricted or avoided.
-Instead, the focus should be on controlled, gentle movements, as they take place while walking or swimming.
+- Modification of physical activity: It may be necessary to adjust the dog's physical activity to prevent further damage to the affected joint.
+This may mean limiting or avoiding certain activities that put a high strain on the joints, such as jumping or running.
+Instead, the focus should be on controlled, gentle movements, such as those experienced during walks or swimming.

-It is important to note that conservative treatment of elbow dysplasia in the dog is an ongoing process that requires close cooperation between the veterinarian and the dog owner.
-It is also important that the treatment is individually tailored to the respective dog, since the effectiveness of the various measures from dog to dog can vary.
-In severe cases of elbow dysplasia or if conservative treatment does not lead to sufficient improvement, surgical intervention can be considered.
+It is important to note that conservative treatment of elbow dysplasia in dogs is an ongoing process requiring close cooperation between the veterinarian and the dog owner.
+It is equally important that the treatment is tailored to the individual dog, as the effectiveness of different measures can vary from dog to dog.
+In severe cases of elbow dysplasia, or if conservative treatment does not result in sufficient improvement, surgical intervention may be considered.

 1. Removal of a fragment

-The removal of a fragment, also called fragmentectomy, is a frequently applied method for the treatment of FCP.
-The loose fragment, which causes pain and inflammation in the joint, is surgically removed.
-The operation is carried out arthroscopically, i.e. via small skin incisions and with the help of a camera, which minimizes the stress for the animal.
+Fragment removal, also called fragmentectomy, is a commonly used method for treating FCP.
+In this procedure, the loose fragment causing pain and inflammation in the joint is surgically removed.
+The operation is performed arthroscopically, meaning through small incisions in the skin and with the aid of a camera, which minimizes stress for the animal.

 2. Subtotal coronoidectomy

-The subtotal coronoidectomy is a special surgical process that was specially developed for the treatment of the FCP.
-In this operation, the Medialis of Ulna, which is affected, is almost completely removed.
-The goal is to reduce the stress on the joint and relieve pain.
+Subtotal coronoidectomy is a specialized surgical procedure specifically developed to treat FCP.
+In this operation, the affected medial coronoid process of the ulna is almost completely removed.
+The goal is to reduce stress on the joint and alleviate pain.

 3. Biceps Release Procedure (BURP)

-The Biceps Release Procedure is a surgical process used to treat FCP and other forms of elbow dysplasia.
-In this operation, the bicep tendon approach is solved on the radius in order to reduce the pressure on the joint and to improve mobility.
+The biceps release procedure is a surgical procedure used to treat FCP and other forms of elbow dysplasia.
+In this operation, the biceps tendon insertion at the radius is released to reduce pressure on the joint and improve mobility.

 4. Sliding Humeral Osteotomy (SHO)

-The sliding humeral osteotomy is a more complex operation that serves to distribute the stress on the elbow joint and thus prevent pain and other damage.
-The upper arm bone (humerus) is cut at a certain angle and then fixed in a new position.
+Sliding humeral osteotomy is a more complex surgical procedure designed to distribute stress on the elbow joint, thereby preventing pain and further damage.
+The upper arm bone (humerus) is cut at a specific angle and then fixed in a new position.

 5. Proximal Abducting Ulnar Osteotomy (PAUL)

-Paul surgery is a procedure for the treatment of elbow dysplasia, in which the elbow is relieved by a targeted shift and fixation of the Ulna bone.
-This procedure can be particularly helpful in dogs with severe incongruity of the joint.
+The PAUL procedure is a treatment for elbow dysplasia in which the elbow is relieved of stress by a targeted displacement and fixation of the ulna bone.
+This procedure can be particularly helpful in dogs with severe joint incongruity.

 6. Double Oblique Osteotomy according to Fitzpatrick

-The Double Oblique Osteotomy after Fitzpatrick is an advanced method for the treatment of elbow dysplasia.
-The ulna bone is cut at two places and fixed in a new position to enable a better fit and function of the joint.
+The Fitzpatrick double oblique osteotomy is an advanced method for treating elbow dysplasia.
+In this procedure, the ulna bone is cut at two points and fixed in a new position to improve the fit and function of the joint.

-Each of these operations requires specific aftercare and rehabilitation to achieve the best possible result.
-It is important that the dog is carefully looked after after the operation and its movement is checked.
-Physiotherapy and targeted movement training can support the healing process and help to restore the mobility and strength of the joint.
+Each of these surgeries requires specific aftercare and rehabilitation to achieve the best possible outcome.
+It is important that the dog receives careful post-operative care and that its movement is monitored.
+Physiotherapy and targeted exercise can support the healing process and help restore joint mobility and strength.

 Aftercare and rehabilitation

-After the operation, it is important that the dog receives enough calm to support the healing.
-At the same time, gentle movement therapy is an advantage to maintain joint mobility and prevent muscle breakdown.
-After about two to three weeks, the movement program can be slowly increased.
+After the operation, it is important that the dog gets plenty of rest to support healing.
+At the same time, gentle exercise therapy is beneficial to maintain joint mobility and prevent muscle atrophy.
+After about two to three weeks, the exercise program can be gradually increased.

-The forecast after a successful operation is generally good.
-In the case of correct aftercare and continuous physiotherapy, most dogs can regain almost normal mobility.
-However, some dogs can still lead to progressive osteoarthritis.
+The prognosis after successful surgery is generally good.
+With proper aftercare and continuous physiotherapy, most dogs can regain almost normal mobility.
+However, some dogs may still develop progressive osteoarthritis.

-- Healthy eating: A balanced and nutrient -rich feed that does not unnecessarily accelerate growth is an advantage.
+- Healthy eating: A balanced and nutrient-rich feed that does not unnecessarily accelerate growth is beneficial.

-- Regular exercise: moderate and regular movement can help support healthy growth and avoid overloading the joints.
+- Regular exercise: Moderate and regular exercise can help support healthy growth and avoid overloading the joints.

-- Breeding selection: In the case of breeds that are susceptible to these diseases, you should pay attention to healthy parent animals in breeding in order to minimize the risk of inheritance.
+- Breeding selection: For breeds that are prone to these diseases, care should be taken to use healthy parent animals in breeding to minimize the risk of inheritance.

-It should be noted that these measures do not guarantee that a dog does not get to FCP or OCD, but you can reduce the risk and help the dog lead the best possible and healthy life.
+It should be noted that these measures do not guarantee that a dog will not develop FCP or OCD, but they can reduce the risk and help the dog to live as long and healthy a life as possible.

 Frequently asked questions about elbow dysplasia in dogs